PCA-POSC-Caesar-Association/Public_ISO23726-1/README.md

 We shall also be keeping an eye on the Issues tab.
 If you have questions or comments about this document and/or its progress.
 Please post an issue.

-* PoscCaesar Association, Siemens, DNV, Grundfos, The University of Western Australia, Freelance Catalyst58.
+* PoscCaesar Association, Siemens, DNV, Grundfos, The University of Western Australia, Freelance Catalyst58, Cognite, Aker Solutions, Equinor.